Exercise for Teenagers: A Guide to Healthy Habits

 For health and fitness, the CDC recommends at least 60 minutes of moderate-to-vigorous physical activity daily.

-As you build your personalized exercise plan, consider a mix of activities that boost endurance, strength, and flexibility to create a balanced, healthy lifestyle.
+As you build your personalized exercise for teenagers plan, consider a mix of activities that boost endurance, strength, and flexibility to create a balanced, healthy lifestyle.

 Developing a Balanced Exercise Routine